Criticism of capitalism: Market failure

 Market failure is a term used by economists to describe the condition where the allocation of goods and services by a market is not efficient.
 Keynesian economist Paul Krugman views this scenario in which individuals' pursuit of self-interest leads to bad results for society as a whole.
-John Maynard Keynes preferred economic intervention by government to free markets.
+John Maynard Keynes preferred economic interventionism by government to free markets.
 Some believe that the lack of perfect information and perfect competition in a free market is grounds for government intervention.
 Others perceive certain unique problems with a free market including: monopolies, monopsonies, insider trading and price gouging.

 Inequality

 Critics argue that capitalism is associated with the unfair distribution of wealth and power; a tendency toward market monopoly or oligopoly (and government by oligarchy); imperialism, counter-revolutionary wars and various forms of economic and cultural exploitation; repression of workers and trade unionists and phenomena such as social alienation, economic inequality, unemployment and economic instability.
 Critics have argued that there is an inherent tendency toward oligopolistic structures when laissez-faire is combined with capitalist private property.
 Capitalism is regarded by many socialists to be irrational in that production and the direction of the economy are unplanned, creating many inconsistencies and internal contradictions and thus should be controlled through public policy.

 In the early 20th century, Vladimir Lenin argued that state use of military power to defend capitalist interests abroad was an inevitable corollary of monopoly capitalism.

+In 2019, Marxian Economist Richard D. Wolff argued that Capitalism is unstable, Capitalism is unequal, and fundamentally Undemocratic.

 In a 1965 letter to Carlos Quijano, editor of Marcha, a weekly newspaper published in Montevideo, Uruguay, Che Guevara wrote:

 The laws of capitalism, which are blind and are invisible to ordinary people, act upon the individual without he or she being aware of it.
 One sees only the vastness of a seemingly infinite horizon ahead.
 That is how it is painted by capitalist propagandists who purport to draw a lesson from the example of Rockefeller—whether or not it is true—about the possibilities of individual success.
 The amount of poverty and suffering required for a Rockefeller to emerge, and the amount of depravity entailed in the accumulation of a fortune of such magnitude, are left out of the picture, and it is not always possible for the popular forces to expose this clearly. ...
 It is a contest among wolves.
 One can win only at the cost of the failure of others.